-Most patients who visit our Fleming Island, FL wellness center are aware that massages can be relaxing, but many are not aware that massage therapy can provide other benefits as well.
+Most patients who visit our Jacksonville and Fleming Island, FL wellness center are aware that massages can be relaxing, but many are not aware that massage therapy can provide other benefits as well.

 Varied research studies have found that partaking in massage therapy can provide you with pain relief that lasts for months, if not longer.
 For instance, in one piece of research published in the Annals of Internal Medicine, experts in Seattle examined over 400 people who were dealing with recurring lower back pain.
 A number of them were asked to engage in structural massage, others were given relaxation massages, and the remainder of the individuals received usual care.

 The participants who participated in massage therapy were less stressed by their symptoms when questioned at the 10, 26, and 52-week marks.
 They also found that the positive aspects were experienced for six months or more.
 So, if you’re feeling pain in your lower back, or other regions of your body, massage therapy might be able to provide some much needed relief.